First-Class Functions

 evolutionOfFunctions

-But, that can be done easier
+But that can be done more easily

 For didactical reasons, I used std::accumulate to add pairs of elements together.
-That can be done a lot easier - even for generic lambda functions - because std::accumulate has a simple version, which needs no callable.
-The simple version just adds their elements together starting with the first element.
+That can be done much more straightforward – even for generic lambda functions – because std::accumulate has a simple version that needs no callable.
+The simple version adds their elements together, starting with the first element.
 Therefore, I can write line 65 a lot simpler: auto fromLambdaFuncGeneric1= std::accumulate(myStrings.begin(), myStrings.end(), std::string{}).
 The same holds for fromLambdaFuncGeneric2.

 What's next?